CS2103AUG2016-T13-C3/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 Expected : Event must start before it ends!

-UI : Not changed
+UI : Command Box becomes red

 Input : **edit e3 start 10 dec 8pm**

 Expected : Event must start before it ends!

-UI :Not changed
+UI : Command Box becomes red

 Input : **edit e3 by today**

 Expected : Changing of task type not supported.
 Please do not use key words (by, start, end) in names

-UI : Not changed
+UI : Command Box becomes red

 Input : **edit d3 end tomorrow start today**

 Expected : Changing of task type not supported.
 Please do not use key words (by, start, end) in names

-UI : Not changed
+UI : Command Box becomes red

 Input : **edit f1 by today**

 Expected : Changing of task type not supported.
 Please do not use key words (by, start, end) in names

-UI : Not changed
+UI : Command Box becomes red

 Input : **edit e0 a**